Dengzhi-USTC/A-robust-registration-loss/README.md

 # A Robust Loss for Point Cloud Registration
-This repository is the implementation of our ICCV 2021 paper [A Robust Loss for Point Cloud Registration](https://arxiv.org/pdf/2108.11682.pdf)
+This repository is the implementation of our ICCV 2021 paper [A Robust Loss for Point Cloud Registration](https://arxiv.org/pdf/2108.11682.pdf)<br>
+Authors: Zhi Deng, Yuxin Yao, Bailin Deng and Juyong Zhang

 ![](./data/introduce_our_loss.png)
 ## Setup
 ### Requirements